brasskazoo/brasskazoo.github.io/_posts/2017-01-19-windows-bash.md

     sublime README.md
     sublime some-project/

-**Note:** This doesn't work on WLS files and folders - I can't use this to open `~/.bashrc` or `~/` for example, I guess because the path isn't easily translated to the Windows equivalent due to how the WLS directories are organised
+**Note:** This works well under symlinks to Windows directories - it doesn't work directly on WLS files and folders, e.g. I can't use this to open `~/.bashrc` or `~/`, I guess because the path isn't easily translated to the Windows equivalent due to how the WLS directories are organised

 Copying ssh keys from Windows
 ---